maxprobably/dandale.science/index.md

+# Dan Dale - Professor of Physics and Nuclear Engineering

 Dan Dale is an experimental nuclear physicist with interests ranging from applied physics to experimental tests of quantum chromodynamics.
 His current projects are:

 - Two neutron correlations in photo-fission.
 Here, we are studying the energy and angle correlations of neutrons emitted in the photo-fission of actinides.
 These correlations arise from the fact that neutrons emitted in fission come from fully accelerated fission fragments, and thus receive a kinematic boost.
 This work is funded by the US National Nuclear Security Administration (NNSA) Office of Proliferation Detection.